wijnand-gritter/arc-elect/docs/README.md

-# Electron Boilerplate Documentation
+# Arc Elect Documentation

 > **v1.0.0** - Auto-generated from JSDoc comments

 ## 📖 Overview

-This directory contains the auto-generated TypeDoc documentation for the Electron Boilerplate project.
+This directory contains the auto-generated TypeDoc documentation for the Arc Elect project.
 The documentation is generated from JSDoc comments in the source code and provides comprehensive API documentation for all components, functions, and types.

 ## 🚀 How to Use